ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the AS cannot determine a single active grant request to map the continuation request to, the AS MUST return an `invalid_continuation` error ({{response-error}}).

-For example, here the client instance makes a POST request to a stable continuation endpoint URI with the [interaction reference](#continue-after-interaction), includes the access token, and signs with HTTP Message Signatures:
+In the following non-normative example, the client instance makes a POST request to a stable continuation endpoint URI with the [interaction reference](#continue-after-interaction), includes the access token, and signs with HTTP Message Signatures: